Making the most of your summer: Tips for students

 See tips to help you find a job.

-If you completed a higher education degree within the specified target time, Kela can pay back part of your student loan as what is known as the student loan compensation.
-Kela will usually grant it automatically, so you do not have to apply for it.
+If you completed your higher education degree within the specified target time, Kela can pay back part of your student loan.
+This is called a student loan compensation (opintolainahyvitys).
+We will usually grant the compensation automatically, so you do not have to apply for it.

 More information about the student loan compensation.

-If you have recently graduated and lose your job or your income is low, interest assistance for student loans can help you make ends meet.
+If you have recently graduated and lose your job or your income is low, Kela can grant you assistance with student loan interest (korkoavustus, interest assistance) to help you make ends meet.
 Interest assistance means that Kela pays all of the interest due on your government-guaranteed student loan.

 Do you still have questions?